MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 <img src="~/media/qrng-meas.png" width="450" alt="Measuring a qubit and saving the output">

-Since the outcome of the measurement is random, you have obtained a random bit.
+Since the outcome of the measurement is random and the probabilities of measuring **0** and **1** are the same, you have obtained a completely random bit.
 You can call this operation several times to create integers.
 For example, if you call the operation three times to obtain three random bits, you can build random 3-bit numbers (that is, a random number between 0 and 7).

 ## Create a complete random number generator